Fawley Court: Divine Mercy College

 In 1953 the house and surrounding grounds with an exceptional river frontage on the Thames were purchased by the British province of the Polish Congregation of Marian Fathers, in answer to the demand from the post World War II newly settled Polish community, for use as an independent educational establishment known as, Divine Mercy College and as a religious house.
 The enterprise was in straitened financial circumstances from the start and, as a charitable institution, relied heavily on public support to build the residential accommodation for the pupils and to keep it running.
-It was intended for boys of Polish descent but accepted local children as well as those from overseas, e.g. from Ghana.
+It was intended for boys of Polish descent but accepted local children as well as those from overseas, e.g. from Ghana, Mauritius and Hong Kong.
 At its peak the school catered for 150 boys of 9 to 19 years of age and offered a rounded education including university entrance exams.
 An alumnus of the time is Waldemar Januszczak, the prominent British art critic (born 1954).
 The house was severely damaged by fire in 1973, but was rebuilt with the help of donations from the Polish community in Britain and abroad.
 The school finally closed in 1986 due to falling rolls of students of Polish origin, and the Marian Fathers converted Fawley Court into a 'Retreat and Conference Centre'.

 Fawley Court's 'Jarzębowski' Museum

 The energetic founder and headmaster, Fr.
 Józef Jarzębowski, was captivated by history, especially events around the 1863 January Uprising.
 He was also a keen collector, since before the war, of Polish Militaria and historical materials.
 Fortuitously, they found a suitable setting in the august Wyatt interiors of the main house.
 In time, Fawley Court housed a Museum of national significance and is the subject of a detailed study published by the National Library of Poland.

 The collection comprised a number of sculptures, most notably an Antonine period marble bust said to be of the juvenile Commodus, that Fr.
 Jarzębowski had brought back from Mexico in 1944.
 It had been on loan to the Ashmolean Museum (1973-1985) but after a failed attempt to sell it in 1985, it was finally sold at a Christie's auction in 2005.
 Also sold in 1985 was an earlier acquisition, by John Freeman, of a fragment from the Pergamon Altar that Freeman had placed over the entrance to the Gothic folly in the grounds.
 The Jarzębowski collection also contained: an armoury of the 16th–19th centuries of European, Asian and Far Eastern provenance, other militaria ranging from the last Polish uprising to World War II, French, Portuguese and Polish tapestries of the 16th-18th centuries, Italian Baroque paintings, drawings, including by Annibale Carracci, sacred art including icons, coins, medals and a notable philatelic collection.